 - provide you with flexible payment options

-- provide hardship programs that provide assistance such payment plans, energy efficiency advice or waiving late payment fees if you having difficulty paying your bill
+- provide hardship programs that provide assistance such as payment plans and energy efficiency advice or waive late payment fees if you are having difficulty paying your bill

 - maintain a ‘no contact’ list so that you can request that their salespeople do not visit you at home